-In the following pages, Professor Bland, who is Professor of Public Administration at the University of Sydney, presents a convincing explanation of the merits of a Federal system, and provides conclusive arguments why we must defeat the Referendum if we are to retain our Federal system.

-Bear these points in mind
+In the following pages, Professor Bland, who is Professor of Public Administration at the University of Sydney, presents a convincing explanation of the merit of a Federal system, and provides conclusive arguments why we must defeat the Referendum if we are to retain our Federal system.
+Bear these points in mind:

-- In a Federal system, the Commonwealth and State Governments are each allotted certain powers and functions.
-The Commonwealth is not satisfied with its share of powers and wants to get a monopoly of all powers. - The people have repeatedly declared at previous referendums that they do not wish the Commonwealth Government to have any more powers, let alone a monopoly of all powers. - 3.
+- 1. In a federal system, the Commonwealth and State Governments are each allotted certain powers and functions.
+The Commonwealth is not satisfied with its share of powers and wants to get a monopoly of all powers. - 2.
+The people have repeatedly declared at previous referendums, that they do not wish the Commonwealth Government to have any more powers, let alone a monopoly of all powers. - 3.
 By ignoring the people's clearly expressed wishes in 1944 and in submitting the proposals in another form, the Commonwealth Government is making it clear that it wishes to destroy the Federal system. - 4.
-If the Federal system is destroyed, Australians will be smothered by regulations and orders issued by a Centralised Government at Canberra out of touch with and unable to understand the local needs of the people. - A centralised system inevitablý inclines to totalitarian methods.
+If the Federal system is destroyed, Australia will be smothered by regulations and orders issued by the Centralised Government at Canberra, out of touch with and unable to understand the local needs of the people. - 5.
+A centralised system inevitably inclines to totalitarian methods.
 World War II was fought to destroy Totalitarianism in all its forms. - 6.
 If the Federal system is destroyed, we shall be saddled with a system of Unification.
-There will then be no State Governments, no written Constitution, and no High Court to prevent violations of the Constitution.
+There will then be no State Governments, no written Constitution, and no High Court to prevent violations of the Constitution. - 7.
+In that case any Commonwealth Government will be able to do whatever it wishes.
+There will be no control over its use of power, and there will be nothing to safeguard the liberties of the people. - 8.
+A Federal system automatically protects your liberty by providing legal and constitutional checks to what a Government can do.
+By a written distribution of powers and functions between Commonwealth and State Governments, the powers of all governments are automatically limited. - 9.
+Under a Federal system, a Government cannot do just what it wishes, but only what the Constitution allows. - 10.
+If, therefore, you value your liberties, and wish to preserve popular rights against authoritarian government, you will have to fight to maintain our Federal system. - 11.
+The Referendum is not to decide whether or not you are to have your social services, but whether all of those Social Services are to be at the mercy of a Centralised Government at Canberra.
+THEREFORE Vote...NO, NO, NO